rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-10: Exiting with an error code if creating a new `Config` fails

-In this listing, we're using a method we haven't covered before:
+In this listing, we’re using a method we haven’t covered before:
 `unwrap_or_else`, which is defined on `Result<T, E>` by the standard library.
 Using `unwrap_or_else` allows us to define some custom, non-`panic!` error handling.
-If the `Result` is an `Ok` value, this method's behavior is similar to `unwrap`: it returns the inner value `Ok` is wrapping.
+If the `Result` is an `Ok` value, this method’s behavior is similar to `unwrap`: it returns the inner value `Ok` is wrapping.
 However, if the value is an `Err` value, this method calls the code in the *closure*, which is an anonymous function we define and pass as an argument to `unwrap_or_else`.
-We'll be covering closures in more detail in Chapter 13.
+We’ll be covering closures in more detail in Chapter 13.
 What you need to know for now is that `unwrap_or_else` will pass the inner value of the `Err`, which in this case is the static string `not enough arguments` that we added in Listing 12-9, to our closure in the argument `err` that appears between the vertical pipes.
 The code in the closure can then use the `err` value when it runs.

-We've added a new `use` line to import `process` from the standard library.
+We’ve added a new `use` line to import `process` from the standard library.
 The code in the closure that will get run in the error case is only two lines: we print out the `err` value, then call `std::process::exit` (we've added a new `use` line at the top to import `process` from the standard library).